 Kraft’s Blue Square Alliance Against Hate released a preview of its 2026 Super Bowl commercial before the Seattle Seahawks face off against the New England Patriots at Levi’s Stadium, home of the San Francisco 49ers, on Sunday.

-The spot shows a Jewish student walking through a school hallway who is jostled by two other students, one of whom surreptitiously sticks a Post-it note on his backpack.
-When the boy gets to his locker, he notices the note, which says, “Dirty Jew.”
+The preview shows a Jewish student walking through a school hallway who is then jostled by two other students, one of whom surreptitiously sticks a Post-it note on his backpack.
+When the boy arrives at his locker, he notices the note that reads, “Dirty Jew.”
+An African-American student who saw what happened comes over and covers it with a blue square sticker, saying, “Do not listen to that.
+I know how it feels.”

-The commercial ends with an alarming statistic: “Two in three Jewish teens have experienced antisemitism,” and encourages viewers to “Share the blue square and show you care.”
+The commercial ends with an alarming statistic: “Two in three Jewish teens have experienced antisemitism,” and encourages viewers to “share the blue square and show you care.”

 Commercial is part of national campaign to raise awareness of antisemitism